wisnet/laravel-starter-kit/README.md

 The Laravel Starter Kit is a compilation of packages that will help you speed up the development process when starting with a fresh Laravel project.

+Please note this package is meant for new Laravel projects as it publishes views and assets and overrides existing ones as well.

 ## What's Included

 This starter kit includes the following composer packages: